-Penshurst Place, Kent - the huge medieval Baron's Hall.
-This is where Anne of Cleves lived after annulment from her marriage to King Henry VIII.The original medieval house is one of the most complete examples of 14th-century domestic architecture in England surviving in its original location.
+The medieval Baron's Hall at Penshurst Place, Kent.
+This is one of the properties that Anne of Cleves lived in after her marriage to Henry VIII ended.The original medieval house is one of the most complete examples of 14th-century domestic architecture in England surviving in its original location.

 Blanche of Lancaster, Duchess of Lancaster (25 March 1345 – 12 September 1368) was the first wife of John of Gaunt (son of Edward III) and the mother of Henry IV (Bolingbroke), who took the crown from Richard II